 (7) The use of credit information for the purposes of prescreening as provided by the federal Fair Credit Reporting Act (15 U.S.C.
 1681-1681u);

 (8) Any person for the sole purpose of providing a credit file monitoring subscription service to which the consumer has subscribed; and

 (9) A credit reporting agency for the sole purpose of providing a consumer with a copy of the consumer's credit report upon the consumer's request.

-§ -4 Credit reporting agency duties when security freeze in effect.
-If a security freeze is in effect, a credit reporting agency shall not change any of the following official information in a credit report without sending a written confirmation of the change's to the consumer within thirty days of the change being posted to the consumer's file: name, date of birth, social security number, and address.
+§ -4 Credit reporting agency duties if security freeze in place.
+If a security freeze is in place, a credit reporting agency shall not change any of the following official information in a credit report without sending a written confirmation of the change to the consumer within thirty days of the change being posted to the consumer's file: name, date of birth, social security number, and address.
 Written confirmation is not required for technical modifications of a consumer's official information, including name and street abbreviations, complete spellings, or transposition of numbers or letters.
 In the case of an address change, the written confirmation shall be sent to both the new address and the former address.

 § -5 Persons not required to place security freeze.
 The requirement under this chapter to place a security freeze on a credit report does not apply to:

 (1) A check services or fraud prevention services company that reports on incidents of fraud or issues authorizations for the purpose of approving or processing negotiable instruments, electronic fund transfers, or similar methods of payment;